ongov/ontario-design-system/docker/README.md

 This folder hosts the shared Playwright runner image and Docker Compose services used for local E2E and VRT testing.

+The `scripts/docker-compose.sh` wrapper picks OS-specific overrides automatically.

+The compose setup bind-mounts the repo and uses named volumes for `node_modules` and `.pnpm-store` so container-built dependencies stay in Linux containers.

 ## Structure

 - `docker/playwright/Dockerfile` - Base image with browsers baked in.
 - `docker/docker-compose.yml` - Local services for component and app tests.
+- `docker/docker-compose.linux.yml` - Linux-only overrides (host UID/GID).
 - `docker/.dockerignore` - Build ignore list (symlinked at repo root).

 ## Common Commands